score-spec/docs/content/en/docs/examples/nginx.md

 We will use this last Score file for the rest of this page.

-From here, you can deploy this exact same Score file:
+From here, we will now see how you can deploy this exact same Score file:

 - Either with [`score-compose`](#2-score-compose)
 - Or with [`score-k8s`](#3-score-k8s)